CMB-S4/s4mapbasedsims/202004_reference_design/README.md

     /global/cscratch1/sd/zonca/cmbs4/s4refsimtool/reference_design_nosky_7splits

-They will be moved to project space later on and there path here updated
+Will be moved to project space later on and the path here updated

 File naming convention: